 - kala namak (black salt) – An Indian spice that gives these eggs the class eggy taste.
 Although it is called black salt, it is usually a pink color and can be found at most International Grocery Stores or online.
 Sprinkle it on top of the scramble or any vegan egg substitute right before enjoying and be blown away by the realistic egg flavor.
 If you would like to buy it online, this is the Kala Namak I use.

 Step by Step Instructions

-- Add the drained block of tofu to a hot, oiled skillet.
-Allow it to sit for a few minutes to begin browning in the oil to develop flavor and prevent it from breaking up too much.
+- Add the drained block of silken tofu to a hot, oiled skillet.
+Allow it to sit for a few minutes to begin browning in the oil to develop flavor and prevent it from crumbling too much.

 Then with a spatula, begin breaking up the tofu block into smaller bites to replicate egg scramble.
-Avoid sautéing with a heavy hand as this can break up the tofu too much and you won’t be left with much texture.
+Avoid sautéing with a heavy hand as this can crumble the tofu too much and you won’t be left with much texture.

 If you prefer to make this recipe oil free, simply omit the oil and be sure to use a non stick skillet.

 - If desired, add in the vegan cheese shreds and carefully sauté until cheese is melted.
 You could also add in spinach, mushrooms, pre-cooked diced potatoes, or any other quick cooking vegetable.
 This recipe is incredibly customizable so choose your favorites!

 - Add in the spices and gently toss your scamble in the spices until completely coated.
 If using turmeric, this will change the color of your scramble from white to the classic yellow you’d regularly find with an egg scramble.

 - Serve your silken tofu scramble immediately with a sprinkle of kala namak, chives, Tomatillo Green-Chili Salsa, and any desired sides!